FadiSYounis/UbuntuWalker/README.md

 * Python Source Code folder - contains 1 source code files.
 * JavaScript  Source Code folder - contains 1 source code files.

-Please refer to the dataset [ ] for more details.
+Please refer to the dataset (https://drive.google.com/open?id=1YGA1EytPcmc84yfYABdInMXsLBoz82M4) for more details.
 ### Getting Started

-These instructions will get generate a copy of the dataset on your local machine for development and testing purposes.
+These instructions will generate a copy of the dataset on your local machine for development and testing purposes.
 See below for details on how to run:

 ### Installation